top of page

 • Every year, 85,700 children under the age of 15 die from diarrhea linked to unsafe water, sanitation, and hygiene (WASH) conditions.

-• In areas of conflict, children are nearly 20 times more likely to die from diarrheal disease than from the conflict itself.
+• In protracted conflicts, children under 5 are more than 20 times more likely to die from diarrheal disease linked to unsafe water and sanitation than violence in conflict.

 Working alongside healthcare professionals allows us to tackle problems collaboratively.
 Medical professionals often treat the symptoms of disease.
 Engineers can treat the cause.
 Only together can we solve health-related problems and achieve our joint goal of reduced suffering.